Category Archives: Former Monarchies

 Memorial to the three Stuart pretenders, ‘James III’, and his sons, Charles Edward and Henry Benedict, above their place of interment in the crypt of St. Peter’s Basilica, in the Vatican; Credit – By Kim Traynor – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=20417324

 Upon the death of his elder brother Charles Edward Stuart in 1788, Henry Benedict assumed the style “King Henry IX”, but no government considered him the legal King.
-After the French Revolution, Henry Benedict lost the funds that the French Royal Family had been paying his exiled family and lost any French property he owned, causing him financial problems.
+After the French Revolution, Henry Benedict lost the funds that the French Royal Family had been paying his exiled family, and lost any French property he owned, causing him financial problems.
 In 1800, King George III granted Henry Benedict a pension of £4,000 per year.
-For many years the British government had promised to return the dowry of his grandmother, Maria Beatrice of Modena, but never did so.
-Henry Benedict considered the £4,000 per year an installment on money legally owed to him.
+For many years the British government had promised to return the dowry of his grandmother Maria Beatrice of Modena, but never did so.
+Henry Benedict considered the £4,000 per year an installment on money legally owed him.
 Henry Benedict Stuart died on July 13, 1807, at the age of 82.
 He was buried in the crypt at St. Peter’s Basilica at the Vatican where his father had been buried and Charles Edward’s remains were transferred to the same crypt in St. Peter’s Basilica at the Vatican.

 The Jacobite Pretenders

 In 1807, with the extinction of the Stuart line descended from James II, King of England/James VII, King of Scots, the Jacobite succession proceeded to the House of Savoy.
-The Jacobite pretender became Carlo Emanuele IV, King of Sardinia, the senior surviving descendant of Henrietta of England, Duchess of Orléans who was the younger sister of James II/VII.
-The Jacobite succession proceeded to the House of Austria-Este, and then the House of Wittelsbach.
+The Jacobite pretender became Carlo Emanuele IV, King of Sardinia, the senior surviving descendant of Henrietta of England, Duchess of Orléans, the younger sister of James II/VII.
+The Jacobite succession proceeded to the House of Austria-Este, and then to the House of Wittelsbach.
 It likely will proceed to the House of Liechtenstein.
 However, unlike the Stuart pretenders, none of the later pretenders have claimed the thrones of England, Scotland, Ireland, Great Britain, or the United Kingdom or incorporated the arms of these countries in their coats-of-arms.
 Nevertheless, since the 19th century, there have been groups advocating the restoration of the Jacobite succession to the throne.

 Charles I of England → his daughter Henrietta of England, Duchess of Orléans → her daughter Anne Marie d’Orléans, Queen of Sardinia → her son Carlo Emanuele III, King of Sardinia → his son Vittorio Amadeo III, King of Sardinia → his son Carlo Emanuele IV, King of Sardinia → his brother Vittorio Emanuele I, King of Sardinia → his daughter Maria Beatrice of Savoy, Duchess of Modena and Reggio → her son Francesco V, Duke of Modena and Reggio → his niece Maria Theresa of Austria-Este, Queen of Bavaria → her son Rupprecht, Crown Prince of Bavaria → his son Albrecht, Duke of Bavaria → his son Franz, Duke of Bavaria